Sabiha Sultan: Early life

-Sabiha Sultan was born on 19 March 1894 in her father's palace in Ortaköy.
+Sabiha Sultan was born on 19 March 1894 in her father's Ortaköy Palace in Ortaköy, Istanbul.
 Her father was Mehmed VI, son of Abdulmejid I and Gülistu Kadın.
-Her mother was Nazikeda Kadın, daughter of Hasan Marshan and Fatma Horecan Aredba and first wife of her father.
+Her mother was Nazikeda Kadın, daughter of Prince Hasan Ali Marshania and Princess Fatma Horecan Aredba and first wife of her father.
 She was the third and last daughter born to her father and mother.
 She had two sisters, Münire Fenire Sultan, six years elder than her, born and died in 1888, and Fatma Ulviye Sultan, two year elder than her.
 Her birth was difficult, so that later her mother could not have any more children.
 She had a younger half-brother, Şehzade Mehmed Ertuğrul, born in 1912 by the Second Consort Müveddet Kadın.

-Refik Bey, the son of Mihrifelek Hanım, the second kalfa of Sultan Abdulmejid I was appointed teacher to Sabiha, and her elder sister Ulviye Sultan.
+Refik Bey, the son of Mihrifelek Hanım, the second Kalfa of Sultan Abdulmejid I, was appointed teacher to Sabiha, and her elder sister Ulviye Sultan.
 The two had learned to play piano from Mlle Voçino.

 Marriage

 Suitors

 When her father ascended the throne in 1918, Sabiha was still unmarried, but had several admirers.
 Those who knew her always said that she was not like the other women of the Ottoman family.
 "Sabiha Sultan was different", said the Turkish poet Yahya Kemal.

 Her first suitor is thought to be Rauf Orbay, a relative of one of Sultan Abdul Hamid II's consorts, Sazkar Hanım.
 He was followed by Mahmud Kemal Pasha.
 Another was Fuad Bey of the Babanzade clan.
-Captain Safvet Arıkan, Lieutenant Suphi Bey from Damascus were other suitors, but none of them were accepted.
+Captain Safvet Arıkan and Lieutenant Suphi Bey from Damascus were other suitors, but none of them were accepted.
 Another suitor was Mehmed Ali Pasha, the nephew of Ahmed Muhtar Pasha.

-Her betrothal to Ahmad Shah Qajar, the last ruling member of the Qajar dynasty and Mustafa Kemal Atatürk was forfeited in favor of her second cousin Şehzade Ömer Faruk thus missing her chance of becoming the first "First Lady" of the nascent Turkish Republic.
+Her betrothal to Ahmad Shah Qajar, the last ruling member of the Qajar dynasty, and Mustafa Kemal Atatürk was forfeited in favor of her second cousin Şehzade Ömer Faruk, thus missing her chance of becoming the first "First Lady" of the nascent Turkish Republic.

 Wedding

-Sabiha and Şehzade Ömer Faruk who was four years her junior, the son of Abdulmejid II, the last Caliph of the Ottoman Caliphate and Şehsuvar Hanım, were in love with each other.
-When Abdulmejid asked Sabiha's hand in marriage for his son, Mehmed flatly refused as there was no such thing as a marriage between cousins. Şehsuvar Hanım, the prince's mother called on Nazikeda, and succeeded in convincing her.
+Sabiha and Şehzade Ömer Faruk, who was four years her junior, the son of Abdulmejid II, the last Caliph of the Ottoman Caliphate and Şehsuvar Kadın, were in love with each other.
+Initially the marriage was rejected because between the descendants of Abdülmecid I (as Mehmed VI) and those of Abdulaziz (as Şehzade Ömer Faruk) there was no friendship due to Abdulaziz's violent death. Şehsuvar Hanım, the prince's mother, called on Nazikeda, and succeeded in convincing her.